So what can you do? How can you help a heroin addict? How to help a heroin addict is a difficult question, because there is very little you can do.

-Heroin is a drug that is wreaking havoc on cities and towns around the U.S. What often begins as prescription pill abuse then turns to the use of heroin, and it tears families apart and contributes to the destruction of communities and ultimately death for many addicts.
+Heroin is a drug that is wreaking havoc on cities and towns around the United States.
+What often begins as prescription pain pill abuse often turns to the use of heroin.

-It’s also a difficult addiction to eliminate from your life, and heroin has an incredibly high rate of relapse.
-The overdose risk is also very high, yet people continue to use this opioid drug.
-For some people, the destruction of heroin becomes apparent very quickly, while for others it can take longer.
-There are even functional heroin addicts that maintain a job while they use the drug, but this doesn’t often last for long.
+Heroin is one of the most addictive drugs available today.
+Despite its addictive qualities and high overdose risk, many people continue to use this opioid drug.
+For some people, the destruction of heroin becomes apparent very quickly, while it can take longer for others.
+There are even people who are addicted to heroin that can maintain a job while they use the drug, but this doesn’t often last for long.

-When you have a family member who is addicted to heroin, you tend to feel the impacts just as much if not more so than the addict.
-Addiction is often called a family disease because of the ripple effects it has on everyone around the addict.
+When you have a family member who is addicted to heroin, you tend to feel the impacts just as much if not more so than the person using the drug.
+Addiction is often called a family disease because of the ripple effects it has on everyone around the person who is addicted.

-Heroin addiction can be a very dark situation, and it can lead the addict to lash out against you and place blame on you.
-It can also lead to lying, stealing, risky or dangerous behaviors and even worse consequences.
+So what can you do?
+Heroin addiction can cause the person who is addicted to lash out against you and place blame on you.
+It can also lead to lying, stealing and risky behaviors.

-Another way people often enable rather than helping a heroin addict is by covering for them or lying to help prevent people from discovering what’s really happening.
+Another way people often enable rather than help a person addicted to heroin is by covering for them or lying to help prevent people from discovering what’s really happening.

 It is possible to provide support without enabling.
-This means you can love someone who is a heroin addict, without providing them a shield from the negative consequences of their actions.
+This means you can love someone who is addicted to heroin without providing them a shield from the negative consequences of their actions.
 You can find more healthy ways to support them, such as helping them find a treatment program or going to therapy sessions with them.

-You can also speak with a therapist who has experience in dealing with addiction.
+You can also speak with a therapist who has experience dealing with addiction.

 If other members of your family don’t already know, you need to make them aware.
-One of the worst things you can do for a heroin addict is try and conceal their addiction, and it often makes the problem worse.
+One of the worst things you can do for someone with a heroin use disorder is to try to conceal their addiction, as it often makes the problem worse.

-You may even be able to provide financial help for a treatment program, which would be an example of positive support.
+You may even be able to provide financial or emotional help for a treatment program, which would be an example of positive support.

-Ultimately, while there are few things you can do to change a heroin addict, you can take care of yourself and find the support network that will allow you to remain strong, even against manipulation which is common from addicts.
+Ultimately, while there are few things you can do to help someone who is addicted to heroin.
+A good first step is to take care of yourself and find a support network that will allow you to remain strong, even against manipulation.
 Start learning what you can about the disease of addiction and heroin use, and then research treatment options.
-You should also learn to set clear, healthy boundaries and be firm in your resolve to stick to them because these are the best examples of how to help a heroin addict.
+You should also learn to set clear, healthy boundaries and be firm in your resolve to stick to them.